sonatype-nexus-community/nexus-webhook-publish/README.md

 ## What is this?

-This a lil Golang app that gets a Webhook payload from Nexus Repository Manager 3.1+ and do something with it.
+This a lil Golang app that gets a Webhook payload from Nexus Repository Manager 3.1+ and publish to currently:

-## What will it eventually do?

-Eventually it will take that webhook, download the component, and then publish it to the public repo of your choice.
+- npmjs.org

+The primary use case for this app is if you are publishing npm components to Nexus Repository but you also want to publish them to npmjs (and eventually other public repos).
+You COULD do this as a part of your CI build, but why not use Golang to do it!

 ## Developing

 To get up and running you'll need Golang and `go dep` installed.
 Once you've done that:

 - `dep ensure` from the root
-- `go run main.go`

 From there you can play around with it, build it, etc...